suhanii2310/Lab-Reports-CSE15L/Week1.md

 -     `ssh cs15lwi23zz@ieng6.ucsd.edu`
 - We have to replace "zz" by our course-specific account.
 For me it was "awl".
 - It will ask you if you want to continue, type `yes`.
+- After running this command you will observe that you have been logged into the server.
 - The termainal will ask you to enter your password.
 - After entering the password the connnection will be established and something like this should be on your screen.